teemtee/docs/blog/web/blog.md

 ## Link test from issue

-Solution for the second direction was not that straightforward.
+The solution for the second direction was not that straightforward.
 Thanks to its distributed nature, `tmt` does not have any central place where a Jira issue could point to.
 There is no server which keeps information about all tests and stores a unique id number for each which could be used in the link.

-Instead of integers we're using the [fmf id][fmf id] as the unique identifier.
+Instead of integers, we're using the [fmf id][fmf id] as the unique identifier.
 It contains `url` of the git repository and `name` of the test.
-Optionally it can also define `ref` instead using the default branch and `path` to the `fmf` tree if it's not in the git root.
+Optionally, it can also define `ref` instead of using the default branch and `path` to the `fmf` tree if it's not in the git root.

-The `tmt web` app accepts fmf id of the test or plan or both, clones the git repository, extracts the metadata and returns the data in your preferred format:
+The `tmt web` app accepts an fmf id of the test or plan or both, clones the git repository, extracts the metadata, and returns the data in your preferred format:

  * HTML for human-readable viewing